mbzuai-nlp/ImageCLEF-2025-MultimodalReasoning/2026/README.md

 The submission file MUST follow this JSON format:

 - `id`: Unique identifier (matching a sample from the Test set)
-- `prediction`: Generated textual answer
+- `answers`: List of generated answers (1 or more, depending on the question requirements)
 - `language`: Question language

 ### 🔒 Rules

 - Submission size MUST match the Test set size.
 - No duplicate IDs.
-- The `prediction` field must contain only the generated answer (no explanations unless explicitly allowed in official guidelines).
+- The `answers` field must contain only the list of generated answers (no explanations unless explicitly allowed in official guidelines).
 - File must be valid JSON.

 ### ✅ Example (OpenQA)